capcom6/sms-gateway/README.md

    2. In `gateway.private_token` section set the access token for device registration in private mode.
 This token must be set on devices with private mode active.
 3. Start the server in Docker: `docker run -p 3000:3000 -v ./config.yml:/app/config.yml capcom6/sms-gateway:latest`.
 4. Set up private mode on devices.
-5. Use started private server with the same API as the public server at [sms.capcom.me](https://sms.capcom.me).
+5. Use started private server with the same API as the public server at [api.sms-gate.app](https://api.sms-gate.app).

 See also [docker-composee.yml](deployments/docker-compose/docker-compose.yml) for Docker-based setup.

 ## Work modes

 The server has two work modes: public and private.
-The public mode allows anonymous device registration and used at [sms.capcom.me](https://sms.capcom.me).
+The public mode allows anonymous device registration and used at [api.sms-gate.app](https://api.sms-gate.app).
 Private mode can be used to send sensitive messages and running server in local infrastructure.

 In most operations public and private modes are the same.
 But there are some differences:

 - `POST /api/mobile/v1/device` endpoint is protected by API key in private mode.
 So it is not possible to register a new device on private server without knowing the token.
-- FCM notifications from private server are sent through `sms.capcom.me`.
+- FCM notifications from private server are sent through `api.sms-gate.app`.
 Notifications don't contain any sensitive data like phone numbers or message text.

 See also [private mode discussion](https://github.com/capcom6/android-sms-gateway/issues/20).